Kyria PCB Kit

 - Powered by QMK Firmware.

-- Support for MX, ALPS and Choc switches.
+- Support for MX and Kailh Choc (v1 sold at splitkb.com, not v2) switches.

-- Use up to two 2u keys per thumb cluster instead of 1u keys, supports PCB mounted stabilizers.
-Only for MX and ALPS.
+- Use up to two 2u keys per thumb cluster instead of 1u keys, supports PCB mounted MX stabilizers.
+(Choc stabilizers are not supported.)

 - Top mounted Pro Micros for a lower profile.